-The Bay of Islands Vintage Railway is unique in the world as it is the only working railway in the world where the trains travel down the middle of a State Highway and right through the middle of the town.
+The Bay of Islands Vintage Railway is unique as it is the only working railway in New Zealand where the trains travel down a State Highway and right through the middle of a busy town.

-Our star attraction Gabriel, built in 1927 is a fine example of a working steam engine and is the only one in her class left in the world.
+Our star attraction Gabriel, built in 1927, is a fine example of a working steam engine and is the only one of her class left in the world.

-The Bay of Islands Vintage Railway is the most Northerly railway in the New Zealand and is of significant historical and cultural importance.
-The station in Kawakawa, was built 1911 to replace the first one that was destroyed by fire, and is recognised by the Rail Heritage Trust and Far North District Council as being of heritage significance.
+The Bay of Islands Vintage Railway is the most Northerly railway in New Zealand and is of significant historical and cultural importance.
+The station in Kawakawa was built 1911 to replace the first that had been destroyed by fire, and is recognised by the Rail Heritage Trust and Far North District Council as being of heritage significance.